bluwings453/IoT-SDN-Intrusion-Detection-System-IDS-Dataset-and-Analysis/README.md

 Recurrent Neural Network (RNN)
 Decision Tree
 Accuracy: An impressive 99.6% detection rate!
-(More evaluation details to come) ‍ Project Scope: A 6th semester mini-project mentored by the awesome Kumar Abshiek Sir. ([Optional] Links to relevant publications or presentations can be added here)
+(More evaluation details to come) ‍ Project Scope: A 6th semester mini-project.
 **  Let's Get Started!  **

 Download: Clone or download this repository to your local machine.